acrucetta/acrucetta.github.io/_posts/2023-03-18-thought-capturer.md

 tag: 'cli'
 category: 'project'
 ---
-# Capturing Your Fleeting Thoughts: Introducing `thg`
+# Capturing Your Fleeting Thoughts: Introducing `hmm`

 Github: [https://github.com/acrucetta/thought-capturer](https://github.com/acrucetta/thought-capturer)

 Have you ever been struck with a brilliant idea, only to forget it moments later because you didn't write it down?
 Or found yourself with dozens of post-it notes scattered around your desk, each with a different thought or reminder?
 If so, you're not alone.
 It can be challenging to keep track of all the thoughts and ideas that float in and out of our minds on a daily basis.

-That's where `thg` comes in. `thg` is a simple CLI tool written in Rust that allows you to capture your thoughts and ideas right from your terminal.
-With `thg`, you can quickly jot down a new thought, list all your existing ones, remove ones you don't need anymore, and even clear everything out when you're done.
-And because `thg` saves everything to a CSV file, you can easily export and share your thoughts with others.
+That's where `hmm` comes in. `hmm` is a simple CLI tool written in Rust that allows you to capture your thoughts and ideas right from your terminal.
+With `hmm`, you can quickly jot down a new thought, list all your existing ones, remove ones you don't need anymore, and even clear everything out when you're done.
+And because `hmm` saves everything to a CSV file, you can easily export and share your thoughts with others.

 But why is it so important to capture your thoughts in the first place?
 Here are just a few reasons: